 In January 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-01 Financial Instruments-Overall: Recognition and Measurements of Financial Assets and Financial Liabilities.
 This ASU requires equity investments to be measured at fair value, with changes in fair value recognized in net income.
 The amendment also simplifies the impairment assessment of equity investments for which fair value is not readily determinable by requiring an entity to perform a qualitative assessment to identify impairment.
+Further, this ASU eliminates the requirement to disclose the methods and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet, requires the use of the exit price notion when measuring the fair value of financial instruments for disclosure purposes, and requires an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option for financial instruments.
 The ASU is effective for fiscal years beginning after December 15, 2017, and interim periods therein.
-The Company expects this ASU to impact its consolidated income and other comprehensive income disclosures for the fair value of its mutual fund investment and junior subordinated debenture.
+The Company notes the impact of this standard was to recognize as of January 1, 2018 \$262,000 in previously unrealized losses, related to its equity investments classified as availablefor-sale, as an adjustment to retained earnings, and to reclassify \$2,103,000 from retained earnings to accumulated other comprehensive income related to the instrument-specific credit risk of the Company's trust preferred securities (TRUPS).
+The Company does not expect any other significant impact from this ASU.

 In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
 The FASB is issuing this Update to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 To meet that objective, the FASB is amending the FASB Accounting Standards Codification® and creating Topic 842, Leases.
+This

-This Update, along with IFRS 16, Leases, are the results of the FASB's and the International Accounting Standards Board's (IASB's) efforts to meet that objective and improve financial reporting.
+Update, along with IFRS 16, Leases, are the results of the FASB's and the International Accounting Standards Board's (IASB's) efforts to meet that objective and improve financial reporting.
 This ASU will be effective for public business entities for annual periods beginning after December 15, 2018 (i.e., calendar periods beginning on January 1, 2019), and interim periods therein.
 Although an estimate of the impact of the new leasing standard has not yet been determined, the Company expects a significant new lease asset and related lease liability on the balance sheet due to the number of leased branches and standalone ATM sites the Bank currently has that are accounted for under current operating lease guidance.